hologramm/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Razorclaws Rage"/> - Summons a spirit that causes your party to inflict <Condition name="Bleeding"/> on attack.
 - <Skill name="Darkrazors Daring"/> - Summons a spirit that <Control name="Daze"/>s enemies in an area around it for ¼ of a second once per second for six seconds.
 - <Skill name="Icerazors Ire"/> -  Summons a spirit that deals high damage to enemies around it and inflicts <Condition name="Vulnerability"> on the targets.
-- <Skill name="Soulcleaves Summit"/> - Summons a spirit that enchants your party's attacks with life steal.
-Increases damage dealt by your party while healing them for each attack.
+- <Skill name="Soulcleaves Summit"/> - Summons a spirit that provides a firefield which can be combined with blast combo finishers for <Boon name="Might"/>.

 ---

 **<Skill name="Legendary Assassin Stance"/>**

-- <Skill name="Enchanted Daggers"/> - Every ½ second your next six attacks siphon life from your target.
+- <Skill name="Enchanted Daggers"/> - Your next six attacks siphon life from your target on a 1/2 seconds internal cooldown.
-- <Skill name="Phase Traversal"/> - Shadowsteps you to your target and gives you two stacks of unblockable.
+- <Skill name="Phase Traversal"/> - Shadowsteps you to your target and grants you <Boon name="Quickness"/>.
 - <Skill name="Riposting Shadows"/> - Stunbreak and evade that removes movement-impairing conditions like <Condition name="Crippled"/>.
 - <Skill name="Impossible Odds"/> - **Toggle:** Damage modifier, grants you another hit on your attacks and increases your movement speed.
 - <Skill name="Jade Winds"/> - Deal damage, inflict <Condition name="Vulnerability"/> and <Control name="Stun"/> five nearby enemies.